Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Loose teeth

-• Occurs when tooth begins detaching from bone
+• Occurs when tooth begins detaching from gums and bone

 • Tooth may move back and forth when brushing or chewing